Pehlivan & Barlak is an Istanbul based law firm specialized in providing legal services to international and local businesses in Turkey.

 Istanbul Bar Association, 2021

-Zeynep Kavuzoğlu is a corporate lawyer specializes in the fields of information and technology law, e-commerce, data protection, intellectual property, employment law and corporate and commercial law.
+Dilşad Çağlayan is an intern in our firm working on the fields of information and technology law, e-commerce, arbitration and mediation,data protection, intellectual property,employment law and corporate and commercial law.
+She is also interested in alternative dispute resolution methods, including arbitration and mediation.

 Education: